Tag

 Access to AI tools is limited in free version

-Plus, Adobe recently updated Express with a ton of useful AI-powered features like generative AI to create images from text prompts, one-click text effects, and smart object removal and replacement.
+Plus, Adobe recently updated Express with a ton of useful AI-powered features like AI to create images from text prompts, one-click text effects, and smart object removal and replacement.
 While testing, I found Express’s AI tools to be among the best and easiest to use—a difficult combo to achieve.

 Especially useful for generative AI are the dropdown options, so you don’t have to phrase your prompt just right to get the result you want, like with Midjourney and other competitors.
 Even so, Express translates prompts quite well.
 For example, writing “isolate on white background” reliably gives you a clean cutline around an object, and bam, you’ve got a transparent PNG you can use anywhere you need it.